-I was guilty of hoarding tendencies myself until I read a very entertaining book on the subject Clutter's Last Stand by Don Aslett.
-It surprised me how taking the seemingly unrelated first step of de-cluttering helped me prepare for my new property venture.
+I was guilty of hoarding tendencies myself until I read a book on the subject.
+It surprised me how taking the seemingly unrelated first step of decluttering helped me prepare for my new property venture.

-Helen Foster's book Dejunk Your Life takes a broader look at the idea of de-junking as simplifying any area of life that doesn't fulfil or satisfy you, to make space for those things that will.
+Helen Foster's book Dejunk Your Life takes a broader look at the idea of dejunking as simplifying any area of life that doesn't fulfil or satisfy you, to make space for those things that will.
 This is considered for various areas of life: your surroundings, your image, your body, your time, your finances, your work, your stress levels, your mind, your love life and your social life.
 Very liberating!

 For some of us the first step we may need to take before getting anywhere near success will involve overcoming personal struggles.
 This has been an important part of life's journey for me personally.
-I now appreciate that "God's delays are not God's denials" - it doesn't matter if you are late finding success in life, for you will be all the more grateful in finding success at all.
+I now appreciate that "god's delays are not god's denials" - it doesn't matter if you are late finding success in life, for you will be all the more grateful in finding success at all.
 I meet and mix with successful people on a daily basis, and success does not recognise age at all.
 Some meet success late in life and some are successful at twenty, or even younger!